 The second is the inclined stair lift.
 This provides a level platform fixed to a diagonal runner at the wall side of a staircase.
 The platform is capable of carrying a wheelchair and travelling from a ground to upper level whilst leaving the steps clear for other users.
 Inclined platform lifts are used in indoor and outdoor environments in both domestic and commercial locations.

-Finally, the third option is an enclosed vertical platform lift.
+Cabin lifts are enclosed vertical platform lifts.
 Virtually everyone will have travelled in an enclosed lift; however, platform lifts of this kind do not have the same capacity, speed or travel height range of traditional commercial lifts.
-They are ideal for domestic premises or smaller commercial buildings allowing the lift to travel up to 9 metres.
+They are ideal for domestic premises or smaller commercial buildings allowing the lift to travel up to 19 metres (up to eight stops).
 The lift car is self-supported in a steel structure and requires limited amounts of building alterations by comparison to a traditional lift.
 As a result, this kind of platform lift is now being installed across the UK in stores, hotels, care and residential homes.
 Platform lifts of this kind generally are supplied with a self supporting lift structure/shaft that is fixed to a wall.
 As a result, these lifts can be installed internally or externally.
 A wide range of standard or bespoke finishes are available to provide harmonious integration into most building aesthetics and colour schemes.

 Platform lifts have to conform to strict user safety legislation.
 Niche will assist and advise on what is required to ensure your lift and its installation are both safe and compliant with the appropriate standards as stated below (at the point of commissioning).

 - Mira Low Rise Step Lift – BS6440:1999 & The Supply of Machinery (Safety) Regulations 2008

 - Dorado Inclined Lift – Machinery Directive 2006/42/EC

 - Rigel Home Lift – Machinery Directive 2006/42/EC